Quramy/zakki/draft_entries/20230105_jest_prisma/README.md

 And it's not hard to run them in your CI environment too.
 For example, if you want to test your Prisma app in GitHub Actions, you can use [service containers](https://docs.github.com/en/actions/using-containerized-services/about-service-containers#example-mapping-redis-ports).

-However, Docker Compose or GHA's service containers don't resolve the following issues:
+However, docker-compose or GHA's service containers don't resolve the following issues:

 - You should initialize DB after each test case runs.
 In other words, you should truncate all tables and run seeds in `beforeEach` .
 - You can not run test suites in parallel because a test suite may change DB and affect another test suite running.
 So you should run with Jest with `--maxWorkers=1` option.